 Some models are equipped with electric Slideout Room Travel Locks on slideout rooms to restrict movement of the slideout room while the vehicle is in motion.
 The slideout room will not extend until the lock is fully released.

-Slideout Room Travel Lock switches are located on a wall in an area near the slideout room or incorporated into the monitor panel, depending on model.
+Slideout Room Travel Lock switches are located above the entrance door or incorporated into the multiplex monitor panel, depending on model.

-Slideout Room Travel Locks
+Slideout Room Travel Locks (Located above entrance door) -Typical View

-(Your model may be equipped with one or more types)

--Typical View